Find out more about TYME bank

 - Overdraft (coming soon)

 78% of customers opened their accounts at a kiosk inside a Pick n Pay or Boxer store while only 22% have done so on the website.
-It shows the trust of clients to new technology and the desire to test the full scope of bank services with large transaction amounts.
+It shows the trust of clients in new technology and the desire to test the full scope of bank services with large transaction amounts.

 Pick n Pay’s SmartShopper rewards program exposes the bank to a customer base of 7 million people, while the ecosystems within its parent ARC also gives it access to almost 4 million customers via asset managers and insurance groups.
 Thus, TYME bank has optimistic prospects for the very near future, aiming to hit 1 million customers by the end of the year.